DailyTools

 Lazy Loading and Layout Shift Prevention

 Native lazy loading (loading="lazy") defers off-screen image downloads until the user scrolls near them.
-This can dramatically reduce initial page load time on long pages with many images.
-However, do NOT lazy-load the Largest Contentful Paint image — the hero image or primary above-the-fold content should load eagerly (loading="eager" or simply omit the attribute) to avoid inflating LCP.
+It's one line of HTML and it can dramatically cut initial page load on long pages.
+The catch: don't lazy-load your LCP image.
+The hero image or primary above-the-fold content should load eagerly (omit the attribute entirely) — lazy-loading it will inflate your LCP score.

 To prevent Cumulative Layout Shift (CLS) — the jarring visual jump when an image loads and pushes content down — always specify width and height attributes on img tags.
 Modern browsers use these to calculate the aspect ratio and reserve the correct space before the image loads.
 CSS aspect-ratio can also be used for responsive containers.